-FISA president, Jean-Marie Balestre, threatened the ACM with expulsion from the FIA and removed Monaco from the provisional F1 calendar for 1984.
+FISA President, Jean-Marie Balestre, threatened the ACM with expulsion from the FIA and removed Monaco from the provisional F1 calendar for 1984.
 The stand-off culminated in a series of lawsuits issued by the ACM against the FISA to test the legality of the FIA’s ownership of the TV rights as claimed in the Concorde.
-At the height of the crisis senior aides to France’s president Miterrand and Monaco’s then ruling Prince Rainier became personally involved with the latter stating that only he could take the final decision for the principality of Monaco.
+At the height of the crisis, senior aides to France’s president Mitterrand and Monaco’s then-ruling Prince Rainier became personally involved with the latter stating that only he could take the final decision for the principality of Monaco.
 It didn’t do the state any good.

 In February 1985, five months before the race would usually take place, a High Court of Justice in Paris refused to order the FIA to reinstate the Monaco GP on the calendar.
 With no alternative but losing its flagship, Boeri was forced to concede defeat and he agreed that TV rights would revert to the FIA, that all legal action against the FIA would be dropped and that the ACM would pay all the FISA’s legal costs.

 Boeri patched up his differences with the FIA and the Monegasque lawyer is now a vice-president on its World Motor Sport Council but the ACM still ended up with some concessions of its own.
 Exemption from paying a race hosting fee and the power to retain all trackside advertising revenues are at the top of the list.